-Apple purchases indoor GPS company WiFiSLAMAlex Wagner - Deputy Managing Editor, News Desk
+Apple purchases indoor GPS company WiFiSLAMAlex Wagner - Editorial Director of News and Content

 It looks like Apple recently decided to beef up its GPS capabilities a bit, as the company has acquired indoor GPS company WiFiSLAM.
 An Apple spokesperson confirmed the purchase to The Wall Street Journal, saying that the Cupertino firm "buys smaller technology companies from time to time," but declining to elaborate on Apple's plans any further.
 A source speaking to the WSJ claims that Apple ponied up around $20 million for WiFiSLAM.